maifeeulasad/node-fileutils/README.md

-# node-imageutils
+# node-fileutils
-A docker image with basic image manipulation utilities, such as ffmpeg, imagemagick
+A docker image with basic file manipulation utilities, such as ffmpeg, imagemagick